Classic 4 day Inca Trail

 Overview

-Take on the Classic 4-day Inca Trail — one of the most famous hikes in South America and one of the World’s top 5 best hikes!
+Take on the Classic 4-day Inca Trail — one of South America’s most iconic treks and ranked among the world’s top five hikes!

-Begin in the Sacred Valley of the Incas and work your way toward Machu Picchu over 4 days and 3 nights.
-This journey takes you in the footsteps of the Incas and rewards you with incredible views, experiences and memories.
+Begin your adventure in the Sacred Valley of the Incas and make your way toward Machu Picchu over four days and three nights.
+Follow in the footsteps of the ancient Incas and be rewarded with breathtaking views, unforgettable experiences, and lasting memories.

 Itinerary